Last Updated on December 19, 2019

 Image 35 – Xray of Reduced Monteggia Fracture Dislocation In A Child With Ulna In Malposition

-Nine years old child fell from height and had Monteggia Fracture Dislocation [ Monteggia fracture dislocation involves fracture of upper ulna bone and dislocation of radial head from elbow.]
+Nine years old child fell from the height and had Monteggia Fracture Dislocation [ Monteggia fracture dislocation involves fracture of upper ulna bone and dislocation of the radial head from the elbow.]

 The fracture was reduced and above elbow plaster was applied.